Garden Brick Wall Cost in 2024

 stretcher bond garden wall

-A header bond is similar to a stretcher bond in shape and size but is used with headers instead of stretchers.
+• Header bond: This is similar to a stretcher bond in shape and size, but is used with headers instead of stretchers.

-A Flemish bond is a strong bond formed by laying alternate headers and stretchers through each course.
+• Flemish bond: This is a strong bond formed by laying alternate headers and stretchers through each course.
 The headers are centred to the stretchers below it.

 Things To Consider Before Hiring a Bricklayer